Ten Signs of Hearing Loss

-An example of sensorineural loss is ageing where the nerves in our inner ear stop responding to certain sounds, particularly high frequency ones, and that is why as you get older you might struggle to hear birds singing.
+An example of sensorineural loss is ageing where the nerves in our inner ear stop responding to certain sounds, particularly high-frequency ones, and that is why as you get older, a sign of hearing loss is that you might struggle to hear birds singing.
 This type of hearing loss is irreversible and if you suspect this is the case, the main method of restoration is to first have a hearing assessment and try a digital hearing aid.

 Conductive Hearing Loss

-Conductive hearing losses occur when there is a blockage of sound, for example due to impacted wax (though the reduction in hearing from wax is usually small), or you may have suffered with a lot of infections as a child which has resulted in a perforated ear drum.
-The ear drum acts like a loudspeaker, bouncing back and forth in response to sound and a perforation means that sound has to be much louder to get through to the inner ear.
-If you have a perforated ear drum surgical repair may be possible, even if you are still experiencing recurrent ear infections.
+Conductive hearing losses occur when there is a blockage of sound, for example, due to impacted wax (though the reduction in hearing from wax is usually small), or you may have suffered from a lot of infections as a child which has resulted in a perforated eardrum.
+The eardrum acts as a loudspeaker, bouncing back and forth in response to sound and a perforation means that sound has to be much louder to get through to the inner ear.
+If you have a perforated eardrum surgical repair may be possible, even if you are still experiencing recurrent ear infections.
 If surgery is not suitable for you and you don’t have active discharge then you may be suitable for a hearing aid.